 ⇒ So many ways to enjoy this delightful chilli verde!

-Shall we take a look at the recipe and get cooking?
+Shall we take a look at the recipe and get our aprons on?

 - 2 Tbsp + 1 tsp EV olive oil